nidhaloff/igel/docs/usage.rst

     """
     $ igel init

-After runnig the command, an igel.yaml file will be created for you in the current working directory.
+After running the command, an igel.yaml file will be created for you in the current working directory.
 You can check it out and modify it if you want to, otherwise you can also create everything from scratch.